cs-util-com/cscore/README.md

 After adding the references, install the packages by executing `dotnet restore` inside the project folder.

 ## 🎮 Install cscore into Unity projects
-Download the Unity package from the release page.
+Download the Unity package from the [asset store: http://u3d.as/1rqY](http://u3d.as/1rqY)